-According to this account, the Akan first lived in the Yorubaland in modern Nigeria.
+According to this account, the Akan first lived in Ethiopia.
+From there, they later

-- From there, they crossed the Mono and Volta rivers and entered the Afram Plains. - The Akan later travelled northwards but turned again southwards to settle in the Pra-Offin basin. - From this region, each Akan group migrated to settle in its present site. - Traditionalist Account - According to this account, the Akan first lived in Ethiopia. - From there, they later moved to Egypt and then came to settle in the Ancient Ghana Empire of Western Sudan. - It was from Ancient Ghana that they migrated into their present-day locations in Ghana
+- From there, they later moved to Egypt and then came to settle in the Ancient Ghana Empire of Western Sudan. - It was from Ancient Ghana that they migrated into their present-day locations in Ghana